TrueLabCreations/http-reverse-proxy/README.md

 # HTTP/HTTPS Reverse Proxy

+This package implements an http/https reverse proxy.
+It allows a multiple web services/sites to share a single internet interface (router) and share ports 80 and 443 (or any other ports you use).
+The goal is to provide a secure, easy to implement, proxy for privately hosted servers.

 ## Installation

 If you already have nodejs and npm installed then the package can be installed from npm via